rmoorewrs/kr260_demo/README.md

 ## Appendix 4: Working with the FDT Generic Driver

 The FDT Generic Driver is a simplistic driver template that's useful for memory mapping.
-In this case we're using it for
+In this case we're using it to provide shared memory between the A53 and R5 cores.

-In order to add the FDT Template driver you have to do it with vxprj like this:
+In order to add the FDT Template driver you have to do it with vxprj like this (the script does this for you):
 ```
 vxprj vip component add DRV_TEMPLATE_FDT_MAP
 ```